webos-tools/webos-studio/README.md

 This section explains a typical development flow of webOS apps and services using this extension.

+### Selecting Device Profile

+You can select Device Profile as webOS OSE or webOS TV by command webOS: Set Device Profile

 ### Creating an App/Service

 You can create an app or service using the project wizard.
 Click the **+** button in the **APPS IN WORKSPACE** view or execute `webOS: Create ProjectWizard` in the **Command Palette**.